maristn/flowkey/README.md

 ### Test cases to add

-- at least 2 UI tests
+Across client and server please add:
-- at least 2 integration tests including client and server-side
+- at least 1 UI test
-- at least 3 client-side unit tests
+- at least 2 integration tests
-- at least 1 server-side unit test
+- at least 3 unit tests

 These test cases should cover a selection of [known isses](#known-issues) as listed below but also new issues you figure out yourself.